BuckLens — Pattern Recognition

 62%

-✦ 71% of buck sightings at this camera occurred during major solunar + NW wind + falling barometer between 5:30–7:30am
+✦ 71% of buck sightings occurred during major solunar + NW wind + falling barometer between 5:30–7:30am

 Best Sit Window